michaelsouza/bpl/README.md

 # BPL
-BPL is a Python app to solve Loop Closure Problemas.
+BPL is a Python app to solve Loop Closure Problems.

 ## References
 [1] R. Labiak, C. Lavor and M. Souza; Distance Geometry and Protein Loop Modeling. to appear.